jjvanzon/Circular-Language-Spec/1. Spec/23. Previous Version/Symbol Language (2004).md

 Symbol Language embeds techniques that makes you able to integrate any other language into it.
 Certain and Symbol recognizes uses translation.
 Symbol text code is actually a language embedded into the Symbol Diagram Language.
 You can translate parts of a system to text, but you can just as well translate it to a more graphical language.
 This way you can for instance embed other diagram types into the Symbol Language.
 The Information Language, part of the J Data technology, is a diagram language designed to define information ( / data ) structures.
 It is a form of diagram different from Symbol.

 There can be defined standard ways to translate, as well as translations specific to certain symbols.
 Standard translations allow you to translate any part of a system to another language using a standard notation.
-Translations for specific symbols allow you to define a custom way to translate
+Translations for specific symbols allow you to define a custom way to translate.

 The following can be translated to another language, for instance text code: